September 30, 2023

 The Eastern Markets

-Before the Southern Cross Hotel, there was the Eastern Markets.
-Built in 1847 as a flower market, for thirty years this was Melbourne's premier fresh produce trading centre, before it was superseded by the Queen Victoria Markets in the 1870's.
+Built in 1847 as a flower market, for thirty years this was Melbourne's premier fresh produce outlet.
+It was eventually superseded by the Queen Victoria Markets, but continued to operate until the 1960's.

 Melbourne's Lost Buildings: The Southern Cross Hotel